precisely/rapids/doc/architecture.md

 ## REST API Implementation

-An obvious use case is to provide the longterm service over a web endpoint.
+An obvious use case is to provide the rapids service over a web endpoint.
 The implementation is simply involves mapping web endpoints to the high level functions described above.
 It's a trivial exercise to imagine an implementation for websockets, and other transport protocols.

 ### Start run
 ```